Diversity is more than just men and women

 Having over 12 years of experience of organising and delivering recruitment events.
 Louise is well-informed on the challenges facing event organisers.
 She tells us, “I don’t think, until the last 3 years, I’ve tried to be diverse.”
 She advises us “if you do not find the people with diverse knowledge, you’re going to get more of the same” on event panels.

 It shouldn’t be a tick box exercise

-Highlighting another challenge for event organisers thinking initially about just gender diversity, Louise tells us “I’ve had more women decline to speak than men”, however she acknowledges, the “reasons for this are more complex”.
+Highlighting another challenge for event organisers thinking initially about just gender diversity.
+Louise tells us “I’ve had more women decline to speak than men,” However she acknowledges the “reasons for this are more complex”.

-If that wasn’t enough, you’ll hear Louise talk about:
+You will also hear Louise talk about:

 - Engaging and understanding your event speakers

 - Diversity and inclusion